Foti Kllogjeri

 Painter | Greece

-Foti Kllogjeri is a painter.
-He was born in Albania in 1973 and studied painting and applied arts at the Fine Arts Academy in Tirana.
-Since 1996, he has been living and working in Thessaloniki.
+Foti Kllogjeri is a painter born in Albania in 1973, studied painting and applied arts at the Academy of Fine Arts in Tirana, and has been living and working in Thessaloniki since 1996.

 Statement